 Non-sanctioned shipping address

 - Route is based in the United States of America.
 Due to shipping policies in the US, Route will not cover order issues for items shipped to countries that are not sanctioned by the US.
 List available here

 - If a customer does not respond within 5 days, Route will automatically close the order issues.
-Customers can open the claim back up by responding to the original thread.
+Customers can open the order issues back up by responding to the original thread.